polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ### Vectorization

 MLIR supports vector types and vector types as element types for memrefs.
-Unlike LLVM, vector types in MLIR can be multi-dimensional.
-However, we only need 1-d types here.
+Unlike in LLVM, vector types in MLIR can be multi-dimensional.
+However, we only need 1-d vector types here.
 Vectorization in MLIR would thus lead to IR that turns memrefs of f64 into memrefs of vector of f64 besides transforming loops/loop bodies.
-In addition there is a [splat op](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Standard.md#splat-operation).
+In addition, there is a [splat op](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Standard.md#splat-operation).

 The vectorization needed here is quite straightforward at a higher level, and is